Sitaare Zameen Par: Theatrical

 On 5 May 2025, the makers announced the film would release on 20 June 2025, along with dubbed versions in Tamil and Telugu.
 Khan later announced that the film would release exclusively in cinemas and not on any streaming services, a move welcomed by the Multiplex Association of India.

 Khan also refused to make two cuts to the film suggested by the Central Board of Film Certification.
 It was eventually cleared with a UA13+ rating after five changes were made, including the addition of a quote by Prime Minister Narendra Modi in the opening disclaimer.
 It also became the first film to feature and integrate all major accessibility features including closed captions, audio description and Indian sign language simultaneously.

 Home media

 After the end of its theatrical run, Khan held a press conference where he announced that the film will be skipping an OTT release and will instead premiere directly on YouTube from 1 August 2025, for ₹100 in India.
 It was also made available to watch in the USA, Canada, UK, Australia, Germany, Indonesia, Philippines, Singapore, and Spain, with localized pricing for each market.
 Khan eventually apologized for lying about the digital release, which drew mixed responses.
+Later, it was reported that the film would also stream on SonyLIV after its initial pay-per-view release on YouTube.